Towards Sample-Optimal Compressive Phase Retrieval with Sparse and Generative Priors: Introduction

 Unlike the general phase retrieval setting in which optimal sample complexity guarantees are provided for some practical algorithms, for non-convex methods of sparse phase retrieval, the typical sample complexity requirement is $O(s^2\log n)$, where $s$ is the sparsity level.
 This does not match the information theoretic lower bound~\cite{scarlett2019introductory,truong2020support}; the bottleneck comes from the accurate estimation of the support set~\cite{wang2017sparse,soltanolkotabi2019structured,jagatap2019sample}.
 Improved guarantees are also available in the noiseless setting under more restrictive assumptions on the magnitudes of the non-zero entries \cite{wu2021hadamard}.
 In addition, for sparse phase retrieval, recovery guarantees with respect to {\em globally optimal solutions} of both the intensity and amplitude based loss functions have been provided in~\cite{eldar2014phase,iwen2017robust,huang2020performance,huang2020estimation,xia2021recovery}, achieving the optimal sample complexity $O(s \log n)$.
 However, designing a \textit{computationally efficient algorithm achieving the optimal sample complexity} for $s$-sparse vectors remains an important open problem.

-\textbf{Phase retrieval with generative models}: Phase retrieval using generative models has been studied in~\cite{hand2018phase,hyder2019alternating,jagatap2019algorithmic,shamshad2020compressed,wei2019statistical}.
-In particular, the authors of~\cite{hand2018phase} model natural signals as being in the range of a fully-connected ReLU neural network with random weights and no offsets, and study the global geometry for gradient methods.
+\textbf{Phase retrieval with generative models}: Phase retrieval using generative models has been studied in~\cite{hand2018phase,hyder2019alternating,jagatap2019algorithmic,shamshad2020compressed,wei2019statistical,aubin2020exact}.
 Extensive numerical experiments for phase retrieval with generative models, as well as both Gaussian and coded diffraction pattern measurements, have been presented in~\cite{shamshad2020compressed}.
 Algorithms proposed in both works~\cite{hand2018phase,shamshad2020compressed} minimize the objective function directly over the latent variable $\bz \in \bbR^k$ using gradient descent, where $k$ is the latent dimension.
 The corresponding objective function is highly non-convex, and performing gradient descent directly over $\bz$ limits the explorable solution space, which may lead to getting stuck in local minima.